 DO YOU TAKE INSURANCE?

 Yes, I do.
-If you have PPO versions of Cigna, Anthem or BCBS insurance your visit may be completely covered.
-I use The Lactation Network for these plans and Aetna through Zaya..
+If you have PPO versions of Cigna, Anthem, Humana or BCBS insurance your visit may be completely covered.
+I use The Lactation Network (TLN) to determine your level of coverage for these plans.
 You will have a link to input your insurance info and they respond to both of us quickly about coverage.
 If you aren’t covered, I have reasonable self-pay rates.
 Coming soon I will be able to be able to take more plans.
-Stay tuned.
 Medicaid doesn’t recognize lactation consultants, so contact me.

 HOW DOES MY DOCTOR KNOW HOW THE APPOINTMENT WENT?

 After the appointment, I write a synopsis of our interaction, both for my record but it is also sent to your pediatrician and/or OB/GYN as appropriate.
 You will sign a consent form before our appointment that goes over this and you consent to it.

 WILL I NEED A FOLLOW UP APPOINTMENT?

 In some situations it is highly recommended that you have a follow up appointment, such as a tongue tie release.
 In that case I would need to re-evaluate the latch to make sure it is comfortable and milk is being transferred, assess the site for infection, and show you how to keep the area from reattaching.
 In other cases a client will ask to follow up to discuss how our interventions worked or just to check in with what is going on currently.
 Some of the insurance plans cover up to 6 visits, so use them!